AlexsLemonade/training-modules/external-workshops/using-slack.md

 # Using Cancer Data Science Slack

-We maintain a Slack community called Cancer Data Science (CDS) Slack, which is used for communication purposes before, during, and after in-person and virtual workshops.
+We maintain a Slack community called Cancer Data Science Slack, which is used for communication purposes before, during, and after in-person and virtual workshops.
 The admin channel is required.
 The participant channel is optional, but recommended.